 - Represent the interests of its member boards in matters consistent with the scope of the bylaws

 In early 2005, Associated Bodywork and Massage Professionals (ABMP) convened a meeting of massage regulators and educators to revive a former “Alliance” of the massage regulatory community.
-This meeting, attended by representatives from seven regulated states, along with educators from around the country, recognized the need to establish an organization that could unite the regulatory community in its mission of public protection.
+This meeting, attended by representatives from seven regulated states, along with educators from throughout the country, recognized the need to establish an organization that could unite the regulatory community in its mission of public protection.
 The most significant concerns were the need for the provision of a valid and reliable licensing exam and the desire to cultivate commonality in licensing requirements to assist with professional mobility.

 The commitment to revive this former alliance came to fruition with the formation of an interim organization.
 The Federation of State Massage Therapy Boards (FSMTB) formed an interim board consisting of all the regulators in attendance.
 This interim board was charged with conducting research into other like organizations, reaching out to the community for feedback, drafting bylaws and planning a meeting to formally establish the organization.
-In September 2005, the FSMTB held its formative meeting in Albuquerque, New Mexico, prior to the annual American Massage Therapy Association (AMTA) convention.
+In September 2005, FSMTB held its formative meeting in Albuquerque, New Mexico, prior to the annual American Massage Therapy Association (AMTA) convention.
 The meeting was attended by 22 states and the District of Columbia.
 During this landmark event, bylaws were unanimously adopted and the first formal board was elected.

 Additionally, the meeting's dialogue indicated three key issues of utmost concern for the massage therapy regulatory community:

 - The need for consistent scopes of practice and entry-level standards across the country

 - The need for a valid and reliable licensing exam that would be accepted by all jurisdictions